Kamut Khorasan Wheat

 - 1 cup almond milk

-- 1. In a bowl, mix Kamut flour, baking powder, honey, and almond milk until smooth.
+- 1. In a bowl, mix Kamut flour, baking powder, and honey.

 Kamut and Lentil Salad

-A protein-packed salad featuring Kamut and lentils, tossed with fresh vegetables and a tangy vinaigrette.
+A protein-packed salad combining Kamut and lentils with fresh herbs and a tangy vinaigrette.

 - 1 cup cooked lentils